 If we’re honest, we’re shocked.
-As Anne-Marie tried to read her opening speech through her unexpected tears on graduation day, I thought about how this whole experience has been nothing but a shock.
+As Anne-Marie tried to read her opening speech through her unexpected tears on graduation day, I thought about how this whole experience had been nothing but a shock.
 It was a pilot.
 That means that things are meant to go wrong and lessons are meant to be learnt.
 Of course that was the case here too, but my gosh we were close to getting it spot on.
-But the thing that really upped the quality of our pilot and lifted the entire programme up was the girls we had in the house – our Outbox execs, who are now graduates and Outbox alumni.
-If anyone asks what the best thing about Outbox was, I tell them confidently and without hesitation, “the girls, they are our biggest asset”.
+But the thing that upped the quality of our pilot and lifted the entire programme was the girls we had in the house – our Outbox execs, who are now graduates and Outbox alumni.
+If anyone asks what the best thing about Outbox is, I tell them confidently and without hesitation, “The girls, they are our biggest asset”.

 It’s been hard to dwell too much on the concept of an “end”, as it doesn’t feel like it.
 As has been mentioned before, this is ‘just the beginning’ for Outbox Incubator, the Stemettes and our girls, our Outbox alumni.
 For the Stemettes, we have a lot of hard work ahead of us, setting up our mentoring scheme for the OB Alumni community, and finishing the development of our online platform, OtotheB.
 These are our small ways of spreading the Outbox magic beyond the circle of girls who were able to directly benefit from it during their time in the Outbox house, to those girls who looked on and wished that it could have been them or who were a little too apprehensive this year but are ready for next year.

 And now it’s time for team Outbox to sit back just a little until next year.
-Though it was Jacs who, when the team were shifting twenty five beds out of a van and into a garage for the year, decided to point out that it was just four short months before we had to start planning for Outbox 2016 (good one, Jacs).
-So there is some sitting back, but not very much at all.
-We are so excited to see where this takes our girls, our Outbox execs, our Outbox alumni.
+It was Jacs who, when the team were shifting twenty-five beds out of a van and into a garage for the year, decided to point out that it was just four short months before we had to start planning for Outbox 2016 (good one, Jacs).
+So some is sitting back, but not very much at all.
+We are so excited to see where this takes our girls, our Outbox execs, and our Outbox alumni.
 We’ll be tracking them all over the next year at least through our OB Alumni community and using how far they have progressed to measure the success of our very first Outbox Incubator.
 Where will our execs be?
 What stage will their business be at?
 Will they still be stealing all the milk all around the world?

 We don’t know.
 The girls don’t know either.
 But they have dreams, and so do we.
 Dreams count for a lot.
 After all, Outbox Incubator was once exactly that.
 And now look where we are.